Making the Family Mealtime Stick, by Cara Day

 9. Give the Family Trophy.
 The family trophy is an easy, powerful dinnertime tradition.
 Little children and teenagers alike love this tradition.
 Use a trophy from someone’s old collection, a past soccer season, a thrift store, or get one from eBay.
 If you want, make a new nameplate for the trophy by writing the names of each family on a piece of heavy paper and gluing it over the old plate, or have a special one custom made.

 Our “family trophy” has taken on a life of its own over the past fifteen years.
 The recipient gives an acceptance speech that mirrors the academy award speeches given by actors.
 It’s canned now, we all say the same thing.
-The winner says “hi” to mom with an over-the-top wave, asks people to send Nikes to the sherpas in Tibet, thanks a long list of people, and then takes the trophy and “runs” with it outside, holding it high up in the air, while loudly yelling, “I won, I won!”
+The winner says “hi” to mom with an over-the-top wave, asks people to send Nikes to the sherpas in Tibet, thanks a long list of people, and then takes the trophy and “runs” with it outside (yes, the winner has to run the trophy outside), holding it high up in the air, while loudly yelling, “I won, I won!”
 It’s very, very silly, and super, uber fun.
 Who knows what the neighbors think.
 All I know for sure is that my children will never forget that we have a family trophy at dinner.

 What was the best part of your day?
 The worst?
 If you had a factory that could make anything, what would you make, and why?
 If you were down, sad, or bummed out, what are some things you’d want someone to do to help you feel better?
 When do you feel most alive?
 Tell a wish you have for yourself, your family, or the world.
 If you had to lose one of the five senses, which one would you give up and why?
 Describe your perfect day.
 Who?
 What?
 Where?
 How?
 What will people say at your funeral?
 When you’re down, sad, or bummed out, who do you go to make everything ok?
 Why?
 Name someone who you cherish highly.
 Does this person know how much they mean to you?
 When was the last time you told them?
 How did you tell them or show them?
 What are two things in your life you get to do?
 Two things you have to do?
 What are five words to describe you at your best?
 At your worst?
 What can you do when someone is annoying you?
 What are you doing right now in your life that is just for the purpose of having fun?
 What is your signature skill?
 What gift do you have that you express in a unique way, that can serve both yourself and the greater good?
 If you could go to sleep and wake up the next morning and have one thing be different, what would it be and why?
 What makes you laugh?
 What makes you cry?
 What is the best thing your dad does or did for you?
 What is the best thing your mom does or did for you?
 What person who is no longer alive would you like to meet?
 What would you say or ask?
 What do you wonder about the most?
 What is your favorite color, sport, clothing item, place to visit…